komalpatil1713/komalpatil1713/README.md

 </h3>

 <h2 align="center">
-I'm 💻 a student,developer and an artist!!!
+I'm 💻 A Student, A Developer and An Artist!!!
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.